Mary Potter (nun): Death and veneration

 Potter died in Rome at 6:15 p.m. on Wednesday 9 April 1913.

+Potter's spiritual writings were approved by theologians on 25 July 1952.
 In 1988, Pope John Paul II declared Mother Mary Potter "Venerable".
-In 1997, her body was returned to England and she now rests in the Cathedral of St. Barnabas, Nottingham.
+In 1997, her body was returned to England and she now rests in the Cathedral of St Barnabas, Nottingham.

 She had a Nottingham tram named after her, after she was nominated in a BBC poll.
 In addition, one of the conference rooms in the Newton building of Nottingham Trent University was named in her honour in January 2010, following its refurbishment.